211018jwa/training/project-0/project-0-requirements.md

 Leveraging Java 8, create a RESTful API application that supports two main resources: clients and accounts.

+* Client: a particular customer of the bank
+* Account: a client can have multiple bank accounts (ex.
+2 checking accounts, 3 savings accounts)

 ### Technologies
 1. Java
 2. Javalin